ncsa/MayomicsVC/README.md

 ## Fault tolerance and error handling

 The workflow must be robust against hardware/software/data failure.
 It should:
-* give the user the option to fail or continue the whole workflow when something goes wrong with one of the samples
+* Give the user the option to fail or continue the whole workflow when something goes wrong with one of the samples
-* have the ability to move a task to a spare node in the event of hardware failure.
+* Have the ability to move a task to a spare node in the event of hardware failure.

 The latter is a function of Cromwell, but the workflow should support it by requesting a few extra nodes (beyond the nodes required based on user specifications).

 To prevent avoidable failures and resource waste, the workflow should:
-* check that all the sample files exist and have nonzero size before the workflow runs
+* Check that all the sample files exist and have nonzero size before the workflow runs
-* check that all executables exist and have the right permissions before the workflow runs
+* Check that all executables exist and have the right permissions before the workflow runs
-* after running each module, check that output was actualy produced and has nonzero size
+* After running each module, check that output was actualy produced and has nonzero size
-* perform QC on each output file, write results into log, give user option to continue even if QC failed.
+* Perform QC on each output file, write results into log, give user option to continue even if QC failed.

 ## Portability

-The workflow should be able to port smoothly among the following four kinds of systems:
+The workflow should be able to port smoothly among the following three kinds of systems:
 * grid clusters with PBS Torque
 * grid clusters with OGE
 * AWS